fahdarhalai/Algorithms/2-Divide and Conquer/README.md

 The Merge algorithm merges two arrays of size **n** and **m**.
 The overall time complexity is **O(n+m)**.

+Here is an implementation of the [2-way Merge](https://github.com/fahdarhalai/Algorithms/blob/master/2-Divide%20and%20Conquer/MergeSort.cpp#L4) algorithm in C language.

 **Example**:

 We wish to sort the following array of integers:<br>